Gordon Keith (producer): Signs Jackson 5

-Michael Jackson was just over nine years old when Keith signed the Jackson Five to a management and recording contract in 1967.
+Michael Jackson was just nine years old when Keith signed the Jackson Five to a management and recording contract in 1967.
 He had done what no one else had managed to do, although every record company in the area was aware of them.
 Although Keith had a recording studio in the basement of his home in Gary, he took them to the Sunny Sawyer's studio in Chicago (formerly the Morrison Sound Studio) because of its sound and his wanting to use harmonizing vocalists and musicians of the caliber more plentiful there.
 The masterpiece of these recording sessions is Big Boy, written by Chicago musician and songwriter Eddie Silvers.
 "Big Boy" received substantial radio play in the Chicago-Northwest Indiana area after it was initially broadcast from WWCA-AM 1270 radio in Gary, and it was the first time Michael Jackson and his brothers heard themselves on the radio.
 In a two-part TV movie miniseries about the Jackson family (The Jacksons: An American Dream) produced by Motown and shown in 1992 on ABC, the first Jackson 5 song was incorrectly identified as "Kansas City" (released in 1959), which was actually recorded later.
 "Big Boy" featured a prominent lead by Michael, poignant lyrics in light of his life course, formidable vocal harmonies and, as Michael Jackson said, "a killer bass line".
 It showcased the more soulful sound of Michael's early style, very different from the more nasal, pop sound of Motown.